What Can You Sub For Baking Soda

 5. Store Ingredients Properly

-To ensure that your baking soda and its substitutes remain effective, store them properly in airtight containers in a cool, dry place.
+To make sure your baking soda and its substitutes remain effective, store them properly in airtight containers in a cool, dry place.
 Baking soda can absorb odors from the surrounding environment, so it's best to keep it away from strong-smelling ingredients.
-Baking powder can also lose its potency over time, so it's a good idea to check the expiration date before using it.
+Baking powder can also lose its potency over time, so it's a good idea to check the expiration date before using it And that's really what it comes down to..

 Example: Store your baking soda in a tightly sealed container in your pantry, away from spices and other strong-smelling ingredients.